Lease Renewal Agreement Template, Free Download 2026

 The original lease contains an automatic renewal clause that requires one party to send a notice of non-renewal by a specific date, and the landlord needs to send the renewal documents before the deadline passes.

-A holdover tenant has continued occupying the property after the lease expired, and the landlord wants to formalize the arrangement with a new fixed-term renewal rather than allowing the implied month-to-month tenancy to continue indefinitely.
+A holdover tenant has continued occupying the property after the lease expired, and the landlord wants to formalize the arrangement with a new fixed-term renewal rather than allowing the implied month-to-month tenancy template to continue indefinitely.

 What Should a Lease Renewal Agreement Include?